wotori-studio/NFText-CosmWasm/README.md

 ### Keep in mind

 - when doing `% archway deploy`, CLI looks in config.json - title.
 This name will be used while deployng and should be the same as generated wasm files in folder `artifacts`
+- `config.json` should be correct while deploying.
+If it is, successifuly deployed contracts will appear in config.json unde `deployments` key.